knijn/musicify/README.md

 ![License badge](https://img.shields.io/github/license/RubenHetKonijn/musicify)
 # Musicify
 Musicify is a command line utility for ComputerCraft:Tweaked to stream* songs in game.
-There is a Python port in the works but this is a very much work in progress

 ## Install
 To install, run
 ```shell
 wget run https://raw.githubusercontent.com/knijn/musicify/main/install.lua
 ```
-It should only take 6kB of data on your ComputerCraft computer.
+It should only take 13kB of data on your ComputerCraft computer.